CACI-IMG/ForecasterDocs/user-guide/Automation/Workflows.md

 ### Set Columns

-At the Set Columns task users can specify the target column of the model as well as the model inputs.
-When the 'No Change' option is enabled, the  Project's configuration is used.
+At the Set Columns task you can specify the target column of the model as well as the model inputs.
+When the *No Change* option is selected, the project's existing configuration is used with no change.

 ![Set Columns](imgs/Workflows_SetColumns.png)

 ### Set Rows

-At the Set Columns task users can specify the starting date and the length of the forecasting period.
+At the Set Columns task, you can specify the starting date and the length of the forecasting period.

 ![Set Rows](imgs/Workflows_SetRows.png)

 ### Forecast

-At this step of the workflow users are able to select the predictive model to be used for the forecast.
-Users can either re-use the model selected within the project or setup a new one.
-By clicking on the "..." button right next to the model, the Model Parameters screen appears where users can also define or amend the model's parameters.
+At this step of the workflow you are able to select the predictive model to be used for the forecast.
+You can either re-use the model selected within the project or setup a new one.
+By clicking on the "..." button right next to the model, the Model Parameters screen appears where you can also define or amend the model's parameters.

 ![Forecast](imgs/Workflows_Forecast.png)

 ### Export Data

 The Export Data task is used to export the results of a workflow and save them into the user's computer.
-From the properties pane users can setup a Target Directory where the file will be saved.
+From the properties pane you can setup a Target Directory where the file will be saved.

 {% hint style="info" %}
 The Target Directory can be a network folder so the results can be directly shared with others.